Phyrik/evolution-simulator-2/README.md

 To play evolution-simulator-2 you must have [Python 3](https://python.org/downloads) and Pygame installed.
 I am working on a way to make the game run wihtout these dependencies and as an executable.

 Download the repository's zip file and extract it.
 Open a terminal/command prompt and go to thr extracted folder.
-Run gui2.py in the terminal/command prompt with `python gui2.py`
+Run gui2.py in the terminal/command prompt with:

+`python gui2.py`

 ## Gameplay